robinson0076/nvim-lite/README.md

 Who is him?
 "Sou watashi desu!"
 (Yes, it's me)

+### Requirements

+- Neovim (of course you need this for some plugins, you can't use Vim with Lua plugins)
+- Nerd Fonts (otherwise the statusbar will just show some shape instead of icons)

 ### How to install this thing

 Easy, just copy `nvim` folder inside `.config` folder into your config directory (Usually, it will be in `~/.config/`.
 Copy it there)